-The Australian King Parrot is a medium-sized parrot found throughout the eastern parts of Australian, from Victoria all the way up to Queensland.
+The Australian King Parrot is a medium-sized parrot found throughout the eastern parts of Australia, from Victoria all the way up to Queensland.
 They are equally at home in Eucalyptus forests, subtropical rainforests, open woodlands, and temperate rainforests.
 Their striking red colouration makes them a popular and readily-available bird in Australian aviculture, but they are relatively unknown outside of Australia.

 Housing & Compatibility